-Bourges Cathedral was registered as a Historical Monument in 1837 and had since undergone intense repairs and restorations.
-After completing the renovation works on the North, West and Central Portals between 2000 and 2001, it will be time for the roof to be redone.
-Restoration work will continue until 2013.
+Bourges Cathedral became officially a Historical Monument in 1837 and had since undergone intense repairs and restorations.
+After completing the renovation works on the North, West and Central Portals between 2000 and 2001, the roof was redone in the 2010s.

-Thanks to these different phases of renovation, the building that we admire so much today appears much as it did in the 13th century.
+Thanks to these different phases of renovation, the building that we admire today appear much as it did in the 13th century.

 The Western Façade